bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 Similarly the OPTIONAL `rec-<label>` key/value can be used to distinguish different reconstruction algorithms (for example ones using motion correction).

+#### The `part` entity

+Complex-valued data MUST be split into one file for each data type.
+Each file shares the same name with the exception of the `part-<mag|phase>` key/value.

+In cases where both magnitude and phase data are not reconstructed, the `part-<mag|phase>` key/value is OPTIONAL.
+If the key/value is not provided, data are assumed to be magnitude.

 If the structural images included in the dataset were defaced (to protect identity of participants) one CAN provide the binary mask that was used to remove facial features in the form of `_defacemask` files.
 In such cases the